Using her master's in sustainable development, Susette helps Southern California water agencies carry out their water conservation projects.

 Utilizing the Water You Pay For

 Sprinkler heads are one of three components of a healthy sprinkler system.
-There are also the types of plants you've included in your landscape, and the type of controller you use and how it's programmed.
-I've written other articles that deal with these two areas, so I won't go into them here but for the photos below.
+There are also the types of plants you've included in your landscape, the type of controller you use, and how it's programmed.

 The sprinkler heads that are right for your landscape will be those that feed water to your plants in the particular way they like it.
 Some plants, for example, don't like their leaves wet, so you would not want to use a spray head to water that plant.
 Instead, you would section off that part of the landscape, install whichever of the sprinkler heads below fit that section, and give it its own watering schedule on the controller.

 There are three main classes of sprinkler heads: Spray heads and spray rotors with different size and shape nozzles, bubbler heads, and drip or soaker systems.
 Each works best for a different type of planting.